zmeidd/mstar_ood/README.md

 ```bash
 python EMSTDP_main.py
 ```
+EMSTDP OOD adopts outlier exposure algorithm to train with 2 classes MSTAR data.
 The file also generates AUROC curve and prints out FPR95, AUPR , AUROC results under the *get_and_print_results()* function.
 EMSTDP uses MNIST as the outlier data.
 ### To run the website
 ```bash
 python app.py
 ```
+The file contains FLASK website implementation of OOD detection using pretrained EMSTDP outlier weights oe_w_h.npy and oe_w_o.npy.